Explore otherproducts

 • Next Steps: Defined actions to be taken following the call.
 This includes scheduling follow-up calls or sending follow-up materials.

 While the fundamental structure of sales call reporting is standard, tailoring it to reflect your business's specific needs can make it an even more potent tool.
-Consider these aspects:
+When you go to prep notes, keep these ideas in mind:

 • Aligning with Sales Goals: Customize the report template to highlight information that aligns with current sales goals or campaigns.
 This way, you make sure that you filter the relevant pieces of information from each call.